wp-plugins/secsign/readme.txt

 How to sign in:

-Just type in your user short name (for instance at [SecSign Portal](https://portal.secsign.com) or your Wordpress site using this plugin), confirm your sign-in on your phone and you are done within seconds.
+Just type in your user short name (for instance at [SecSign Portal](https://portal.secsign.com) or your WordPress site using this plugin), confirm your sign-in on your phone and you are done within seconds.

-Despite its simplicity SecSign ID works with comprehensive strongest security technologies.
+Despite its simplicity SecSign ID works with comprehensive and strongest security technologies.
 The solution we offer is unique and does not submit any confidential data through a web browser.

-We have a strong background of more than 14 years in developing strong cryptography and highly sophisticated security software products for governments, public institutions and private companies.
+We have a noticeable background of more than 14 years in developing strong cryptography and highly sophisticated security software products for governments, public institutions and private companies.

 Visit our official site to get the app and more information: [SecSign.com](https://www.secsign.com)

 and check out our [flyer](https://www.secsign.com/secsign_portal_flyer.pdf).

 == Installation ==

+= Install the Plugin =

-1. Login into Wordpress as admin and go to the plugins screen and select the "Add New" submenu.
+* Login into WordPress as admin, go to the plugins screen and select the "Add New" submenu.
-2. Search for "SecSign" and click "Install Now" or click on "Upload" and select the downloaded zip archive.
+* Search for "SecSign" and click "Install Now" or click on "Upload" and select the downloaded zip archive.
-3. Activate the plugin in the "Installed Plugins" list.
+* Activate the plugin in the "Installed Plugins" list.

+= Add the Login Widget =

+* You can add the SecSignID login widget to your site to allow the login on, for example, the side menu.
-4. Go to the "Appearance" screen and click the "Widgets" submenu.
+* Go to the "Appearance" screen and click on the "Widgets" submenu.
-5. Drag and drop the "SecSign ID Login" widget to the "Main Sidebar"
+* Drag and drop the "SecSign ID Login" widget to, for example, the "Main Sidebar"

+= General Configuration =

-6. Go to the "Settings" screen and select the "SecSign ID Login" submenu.
+* Go to the "Settings" screen and select the "SecSign ID Login" submenu.
-7. Change the service address which will be shown to the user in the smartphone app.
-This should match the URL the user will see, when he visits your site.
-Optionally, assign SecSign IDs to Wordpress users.
+* Change the service address which will be shown to the user in the smartphone app.
+This should match the URL the users will see, when visiting your site.

+= Co-worker Configuration =

+* You can integrate the SecSign ID login on the wp-login.php page.
+This is done by default.
+* Optionally, you can assign SecSign IDs to the WordPress users of your co-workers (admins, editors, authors and contributors).
+The users themselves can also assign a SecSign ID in their profile.
+* You can also deactivate the normal password-based login for the users, so they can only login using the SecSign ID.
+It’s recommended that you deactivate the password login for all co-workers, so your site is secured against brute force attacks.
+You should only allow the password-based login for your own admin account, in case you lose your phone, and of course for all co-workers without smartphones.
+These accounts should be secured using a very strong password.

+= User Configuration =

+* Optionally, you can assign SecSign IDs to the WordPress users of your website users (subscribers).
+The users themselves can also assign a SecSign ID in their profile.
+* It’s also possible to activate and deactivate the password-based login for your users.

+= Fast Registration =

+* In order not to have to create new user accounts yourself you can allow your co-workers or web site users to create user accounts themselves by logging in with their SecSign ID via wp-login.php or the login widget.
+You can allow them to create a new wordpress user or assign an existing one.
+After they created an wordpress account, you can assign wordpress roles to your co-workers via the user administration.

 [youtube http://www.youtube.com/watch?v=utphj_m6jd4]

 == Frequently Asked Questions ==

-= How can users assign a SecSign ID to their Wordpress account? =
+= How can users assign a SecSign ID to their WordPress account? =

 You can just sign in with your SecSign ID.
-You will then be shown a dialog, where you can create a new user or assign your SecSign ID to an existing Wordpress user.
+You will then be shown a dialog, where you can create a new user or assign your SecSign ID to an existing WordPress user.

 Alternatively, you can go to your profile page to assign a SecSign ID.

 = Is this service for free? =

-Yes, it's free for the user and the Wordpress admin - no matter how many users you have.
+Yes, it's free for the user and the WordPress admin - no matter how many users the site has.
 It's also free of advertising.

 == Screenshots ==

-1. This is the Login Form, where you input your SecSign ID from the smartphone app.
+1. This is the login form in which you enter your SecSign ID shown in the smartphone app.
-2. You will be shown an Access Pass.
-Touch the matching one on your phone.
+2. You will be shown an access pass.
+Tab on the matching one on your phone.
-3. If your SecSign ID is not associated with an Wordpress username, you can create one or assign the SecSign ID to an existing user.
+3. If your SecSign ID is not associated with a WordPress username, you can create one or assign the SecSign ID to an existing user.

 == Changelog ==

+= 1.0.5 =
+* Integration in wp-login.php page
+* Possibility to deactivate the normal password-based login
+* Layout fixes

 = 1.0.4 =
 * allowing wordpress installations on nonstandard ports